slav123/CodeIgniter-minify/README.md

 ## Changelog

+11 Feb 2019
+* fixed an issue where not all config variables from the constructor were taken into account

 02 Feb 2019
 * new config variable to allow of use a custom domain/subdomain for your assets: `$config['base_url']` (default to '')